Reforms Re Civil Litigation Costs

-On 14 January 2010 Lord Justice Jackson’s presented a “Final Report” on his Review of Civil Litigation Costs.
+On 14 January 2010 Lord Justice Jackson’s presented a ‘Final Report’ on his Review of Civil Litigation Costs.
 The report was then issued for use in the legal profession.
-In accordance with its sphere of activity-to promote access to justice-the report is freely available on the internet and can be found exploiting the following link.
+In accordance with its sphere of activity to promote ‘access to justice,’ the report is freely available on the internet – as per link.

 “Finally, certain of the proposals will require changes to the professional rules for implementation.
 The Law Society is already in the process of considering costs issues and recently scrapped the remuneration certificate procedure as part of this.
 However, any major changes to the professional rules require Government approval before they can be made so there is likely to be delay also”.

 Your Legal Bills

 There are many ways legal advisors charge their customers and equally, there are many ways in which a court can evaluate the costs you can recover from your opponents.
 As an overview, all legal bills should show you the dates between which the work was done and enough information for you to decide whether the bill is reasonable or not.

 We operate two methods of charging income streams:

 We always try and keep to the fixed cost regime, so that our clients are able to assess the cost of the services we provide at the outset.
 This ensures that a fixed cost is given so any work which flows from your instruction will not vary the costs we charge to you in any event.